marcelo-ferraz/Surrogates/README.md

 --------   |---------------| -------------
 `System.Object[]` | __s_arguments__     | It contains the value of all arguments of that original method `System.String`   | __s_name__    | it contains the original method's name
-Same or can be inferred from the original class | __s_instance__      | It contains a pointer to the instance of the original class
+Same or one that can be inferred from the original class | __s_instance__      | It contains a pointer to the instance of the original class
 `System.Delegate` or the equivalent in either `System.Action<T, ...>` or `System.Func<T...>` | **s_method** or the __s___ + **same** name of the original, __in any case__ | It contains a pointer to the original method.
 For more information on how to use this argument, [click here](#methodParameter)

 <a id="methodParameter" title="methodParameter" class="toc-item"></a>